 Yes, you read that right: US$3.
 For a 16-hour sleeper train.
 Even my $5 hostel in Bali can’t compete with that (although my $5 hostel in Bali was brand new and very clean).
 That was the price in September, although, if you’ve followed the world news, you know that the fluctuations can be extreme in Zimbabwe, once home to the real 100 trillion dollar bill.

-This long train journey was everything I expected it to be in a country that has been ravaged with economic crises for much of its history.
+This long train journey was everything I expected it to be in a country that has been ravaged by economic crises for much of its modern history.

 The train, built in the 1950s is not clean by any standards, but it’s definitely part of the charm.
 This is an authentic Zimbabwean experience.
 Unique.
 I loved it.